 What is a Print?

-To put it simply, unlike a painting, prints are made by drawing not on paper or canvas, but on a surface such as stone or a metal plate, from which the image can then be printed a number of times.
-The surface is inked, a sheet of paper is then placed over it and the two are run through a press.
+To put it simply, unlike paintings, prints are works of art that are made by transferring ink on to paper or canvas using a variety of methods – either/both done by hand and/or via a digital process – from which the image can then be reproduced a number of times.
+When created by hand, an artist and print-maker draws or etches not directly on paper or canvas but, rather, on a surface such as stone or a metal plate, The surface is then inked, a sheet of paper is then placed over it and the two are run through a press.
 The total number of prints that are pulled is decided by the artist and the publisher beforehand and this is called an “edition”.
 Each impression in the edition is signed and numbered (and sometimes embellished otherwise) by the artist.
 Once the edition is completed, the original plate or stone is either defaced or destroyed so that no more can be made.

 Publishers, who finance printing and manage distribution of the finished artworks, are also very important part of the history of printmaking (indeed, if it wasn’t for the support of the many important publishers in Europe and the U.S., the careers of many of the great artists of the 20th century would not have taken off so quickly).
 Artists and publishers work together to decide how prints will be printed and the size of the editions that will be created.

-As it is that most of the prints we sell are printed on paper, it might be useful to understand the paper-making process so that it will become clearer as to why it is important to work to preserve your prints.
+As it is that most of the prints that are sold are printed on paper, it might be useful to understand the paper-making process so that it will become clearer as to why it is important to work to preserve your prints.